Atlas Mara: ATLAS Mara Limited Announces Buyback of Shares

 Atlas Mara Repurchase of Shares and Total Voting Rights Update

 Atlas Mara repurchased shares pursuant to the authority granted by its Board of Directors, announced in its Q3 2018 Results RNS, to reinstate a lapsed share purchase program.
-The granted authority is for Atlas Mara to repurchase the Company's issued share capital up to an aggregate market value equivalent to $10 million by way of its nominated brokers.
+The granted authority is for Atlas Mara to repurchase the Company's issued share capital up to an aggregate market value equivalent to $10 million by way of its nominated brokers, to whom it has granted discretion to carry out the program.

 Contact Details